-Household Festival 2012 incorporated over 80 artists and over 30 locations and events that included performance art, installation, sculpture, painting, posters, sound art, gigs, foraging workshops, architectural tours, new and site specific pieces of theatre, film screenings, programmed talks, a free fry-up in the local park (feeding over 100 people), Japanese and Irish language classes and a protest party at Ormeau Park gates.
+Household Festival 2012 incorporated over 80 artists and over 30 locations and events that included (amongst many others) performance and visual art, installation, sculpture, painting, posters, sound art, gigs, foraging workshops, architectural tours, new and site-specific theatre performances, film screenings, programmed talks, a free ‘Ulster’ fry-up in the local park (feeding over 100 people), Japanese and Irish language classes, and a protest party at Ormeau Park gates.
 Visitors found their way through the labyrinthine streets of the Ormeau with maps designed by Ormeau Road resident and graphic designer Tom Hughes.
 Each house was recognised by a cluster of balloons outside bearing the Household logo.

 The project began as a response to the unique dynamic of the Ormeau Road, its increasingly large population of creative people and its village-like feel.
-The organisers/curators initially approached 10 ‘households’ of visual artists with the invitation to open up their homes as a space for public exhibition.
-After this received an enthusiastic response, the invitation was extended to musicians, actors, graphic designers, a tattoo artist, filmmakers, a psychologist, a chef, and other creative people living in the area.
-As publicity grew around the exhibition, the organisers began to receive requests to take part from local residents.
+Household initially approached ten ‘households’ of visual artists with the invitation to open up their homes as a space for public exhibition.
+After this received an enthusiastic response, the invitation was extended through an open-call to musicians, actors, graphic designers, a tattoo artist, filmmakers, a psychologist, a chef, and other creative people living in the area.
+As publicity grew around the exhibition, Household began to receive requests to take part from local residents.
 These events were all included in the programme.

 The participating households presented a broad range of works and events.
 Artists used the opportunity to consider their practice in relation to their home environment and local surroundings and explored the unique dynamic of the private sphere made public.
 Many artists were drawn to the inherent drama and implied narratives that present themselves in abundance within the domestic space.